matplotlib/pytest-mpl/README.md

 About
 -----

-A plugin to faciliate image comparison for [Matplotlib](http://www.matplotlib.org) figures in pytest (which uses some of the Matplotlib image comparison functions behind the scenes).
+This is a plugin to faciliate image comparison for [Matplotlib](http://www.matplotlib.org) figures in pytest (which uses some of the Matplotlib image comparison functions behind the scenes).

 Matplotlib includes a number of test utilities and decorators, but these are geared towards the [nose](http://nose.readthedocs.org/) testing framework.
 Pytest-mpl makes it easy to compare figures produced by tests to reference images when using [pytest](http://pytest.org).